Daniel15/SecureSign/README.md

 Now that an access token has been created, you can start the server:
 ```
-$ ASPNETCORE_ENVIRONMENT=Production ASPNETCORE_URLS=http://*:5000/ dotnet SecureSign.Web.dll
+$ dotnet SecureSign.Web.dll
 Hosting environment: Production
 Content root path: /var/www/securesign
 Now listening on: http://[::]:5000
 Application started.
 Press Ctrl+C to shut down.
 ```

-To sign a file, send a POST request to `/sign/authenticode`.
+To Authenticode sign a file, send a POST request to `/sign/authenticode`.
 This can contain a URL to the artifact to sign:
 ```
 curl --show-error --fail \
   -X POST \